What is the Ultimate Canon Landscape Camera?

 Truth is, any of Canon's current EOS DSLR and mirrorless camera models will work very well for landscape photography.
 So, it is hard to make a bad decision for this pursuit.

 In general, landscape photography involves subjects in a fixed position, going nowhere.
-This means that a fast frame rate and highly sophisticated AF system are not as important in most cases.
+This means that a fast frame rate and highly sophisticated AF system are not so important.

 Still, some cameras are better choices than others.
 What makes a camera the better choice for landscape photography?
 The camera's imaging sensor is one of my highest considerations when choosing a landscape camera.
-Landscapes typically contain fine details and a high resolution imaging sensor is ideal for pulling these out.
+Landscapes typically contain fine details and a high resolution imaging sensor is ideal for pulling the most out of a scene.
 As long as the pixels are equal, more pixels are better.

 Because landscape images are often so beautiful, they are frequently printed very large and placed in conspicuous locations.
 This is another reason why high resolution cameras are preferred for landscape photography.

 A similar benefit of having a high megapixel count is that stitched panoramas are not needed as often.
 A wider focal length image can be cropped to the proportions desired when the camera's native pixel dimensions are adequate for the output size.